saikumarnagishetty/House-Price-Prediction/README.md

 # House-Price-Prediction Using Machine Learning

 ## Description
-This project predictshouse prices using machine learning
+This project predicts house prices using machine learning
 ## Models Used
 - Extra trees regressor
 - XGBoost